-(NB: The doctoral dissertation has to be submitted in eight copies bound with the original signatures and the fifteen theses with the photocopied signatures to the Office of the PhD School concerned.
+(NB: The doctoral dissertation has to be submitted in four copies bound with the original signatures and the ten theses with the photocopied signatures to the Office of the PhD School concerned.)

-After preliminary discussions with the members of the board if any member should not require it in a printed form, the number of the copies of the Dissertation can be reduced.
-However, the number of the copies of the theses must be kept.
-Reaching an agreement on this point should be done by the candidate!)

 Appendix 2.
 The references and the structure of the bibliography